stevegbrooks/commodify/docs/queries.md

 ORDER BY c.production DESC
 LIMIT 10;`

+#### Query 3

-This one finds all the states with wheat yields smaller than Canada's last year:
+##### It is human nature to compare oneself with others.
+Users may want to find low-performing states that are producing less commodities than another country.
+An example is the query below which returns all the (USA) states with wheat yields smaller than Canada's last year:

 `SELECT p.name
 FROM Political_Entity p JOIN Commodity c on p.id = c.pe_id